neon-smith-tsmmn/alpen/README.md

 To learn more, check our [documentation](https://docs.stratabtc.org).

 > [!IMPORTANT]
-> During the devnet phase,
+> Currently,
-> Alpen will be running on a private bitcoin signet,
+> Alpen is running on a private bitcoin signet,
-> and will use signet blocks to store state commitments rather than
+> and uses signet blocks to store state commitments rather than
 > the complete Alpen state data,
 > making Alpen function more like a commit chain than a rollup.
 > Support for full onchain data availability and for running Alpen